 There are three renowned places to view icicles in Saitama: Ashigakubo, Misotsuchi and Onouchi Hyakkei Icicles.
 Furthermore, all are in the Chichibu area of Saitama.
 Moreover, this seasonal natural phenomena can only be seen in January and February each year.
 They each have a night light up event too on specific dates during the open season.

 Ashigakubo icicles are on view until the end of February.
 Moreover, they are normally lit up at weekends during this period.
-Misotsuchi icicles open to the public until mid February.
+Misotsuchi icicles, also known as the Otaki Ice Festival, open to the public until mid February.
 Furthermore, they are lit up at night until around February 11th.
 When the light up is on at these places there are extended opening hours.
-Onouchi Hyakkei icicles do not have a fixed closing date.
+Onouchi Hyakkei icicles do not have a fixed closing date yet.
 That is to say, it depends on the conditions.
 However, light up at the Onouchi Hyakkei icicles is usually for the first two weekends of February.

 4.View the Hina Dolls’ displays